A kernel log-rank test of independence for right-censored data: Introduction

 In this paper we propose a non-parametric test which can potentially detect any type of dependence between right-censored survival times and general covariates.
 Our testing procedure is based on a dependence measure between survival times and covariates which is constructed using weighted log-rank tests and the theory of reproducing kernel Hilbert spaces (RKHSs).
 We provide asymptotic results for our test-statistic and propose an approximation of the rejection region of our test by using a Wild Bootstrap procedure.
 Under mild regularity conditions, we prove that both the oracle and the testing procedure based on the Wild Bootstrap approximations are asymptotically consistent, meaning that our test can detect any type of dependence.

 The closest prior works to our approach are \cite{fernandez2019reproducing} and \cite{rindt2019nonparametric}, which are both based on kernel methods.
 In the former, the authors specifically address the two-sample problem for right-censored data.
 While the present test may be seen as related, the two-sample analysis is quite different, and heavily relies on the binary nature of the covariates: the main results apply ad-hoc theory developed for log-rank tests, which is not available in our setting.
-As noted above, \cite{rindt2019nonparametric} bypass the problem of right-censored data by transforming it into uncensored samples, however this comes at the cost of losing considerable information on the data.
+As noted above, \cite{rindt2019nonparametric} bypass the problem of right-censored data by transforming it into uncensored samples, however this comes at the cost of losing considerable information in the data.
 By contrast, our approach deals directly with the censored observations without loss of information, resulting in a major performance advantage in practice, as we demonstrate in our experiments.

 The paper is structured as follows.
 In Section \ref{sec:Notation} we introduce relevant notation.
-In Section \ref{sec:testConstruction} we define the kernel log-rank test and show that it can be interpreted as i) the supremum of a collection of score tests associated to a particular family of cumulative hazard functions, and, ii) as an RKHS distance, revealing a similarity with the Hilbert Schmidt independence criterion (HSIC) \cite{gretton2012kernel}.
-In Section \ref{sec:asymptotics} we study the asymptotic behavior of our statistic under both the null and alternative hypothesis.
-We also establish connections with known approaches such as the two-sample test proposed in \cite{fernandez2019reproducing}, and the Cox-Score test.
-These relationships follow by choosing a particular kernel function.
-Section \ref{sec:wildbootstrap} shows how to effectively approximate the null distribution by using a Wild Bootstrap sampling procedure.
-Section \ref{sec:experiments} contains extensive experiments where we evaluate the proposed family of tests for different choices of kernels, and compare the performance with the Cox-score test and the optHSIC test of \cite{rindt2019nonparametric}.
+In Section \ref{sec:testConstruction} we define the kernel log-rank test and show that it can be interpreted as i) the supremum of a collection of score tests associated to a particular family of cumulative hazard functions, and, ii) as an RKHS distance, revealing a similarity with the HSIC \cite{gretton2012kernel}.
+In Section \ref{sec:asymptotics} we study the asymptotic behavior of our statistic under both the null and alternative hypothesis, and we establish connections with known approaches such as the two-sample test proposed in \cite{fernandez2019reproducing}, and the Cox score test.
+Section \ref{sec:wildbootstrap} shows how to effectively approximate the null distribution by using Wild Bootstrap \cite{dehling1994random}.
+Sections \ref{sec:experiments} and \ref{sec:real_data} contain extensive experiments investigating the performance of the kernel log-rank test on a range of synthetic and real datasets.